noahrog02/noahrog02.github.io/_pages/about.md

 Survey of current ML Approaches
 ======

-Now to survey different approaches and usecases we will quickly clear off what kind of input we usually have when working with Machine Learning and the Stock Market
+Now to survey different approaches and usecases we will quickly clear off what kind of input we usually have when working with Machine Learning and the stock market

 Input essentially comes down to instrinsic (extracted from the stock itself) and extrinsic (text, fundamental data, industrial knowledge graphs, ...) data.
 The features of our input are:
 - Time series data